jennielees/full-stack/_posts/2014-08-06-week-2-extra-credit.md

 * (Advanced) [Khan Academy: Recursive Fibonacci](https://www.youtube.com/watch?v=urPVT1lymzU&index=18&list=PL36E7A2B75028A3D6)
 * (Advanced) [Lambda Tutorial](http://pythonconquerstheuniverse.wordpress.com/2011/08/29/lambda_tutorial/)

-#### Extra Credit
+### Extra Credit/Further Exercises

-* What is loosely coupled code?
-Why might it be a good idea?
-When is it a bad idea?
+* Exercise to get more practice with files, loops, and lists: [Count the letters in a file](https://github.com/hackbrightacademy/Hackbright-Curriculum/tree/master/Exercise05).

 * What does `if __name__=="__main__"` do?
 [Why](http://stackoverflow.com/a/20158605/3508332)?

-Street Sweeping
+####Street Sweeping Extensions

 * Extend your `sweep_times` function to take a street number and name, e.g. `sweep_times(683, "Sutter St")`.